OWASP/www-policy/procedures/chapter_processes.md

     * Name: First and Last name
     * Company: Chapter Name
-    * Description: Type shared service requesting
+    * Description: Type shared service requesting Virtual Meeting - Slack command /provision-zoom [chapter-url].
+Example: Cairo it would be /provision-zoom www-chapter-cairo
+Response: "You have been assigned a shared Zoom account.
+As this is a shared account, you need to coordinate with other groups using the Zoom Scheduler.
+Also, you are not allowed to change account settings or the account password.
+You will receive two emails shortly.
+One will contain the name of the account.
+The other will contain a link to the password.
+Be sure to check Spam as these emails often wind up there.
+  Chapter scheduling service for meeting/activity - LastPass sign in for Meetup using LastPass signin using the City and Country
+  Send Leader(s) New Meetup templated email in CRM with URL.

-     * Virtual meeting service - reassign ticket to IT (Zoom) **SLA for first response is 72 hours and 144 working hours to complete; pauses when ticket is set to "Waiting for Customer Response"**
+**SLA for first response is 72 hours and 144 working hours to complete; pauses when ticket is set to "Waiting for Customer Response"**
 **Issue:**
-Meetup Groups are set up by city location, not region or country.
+1. Meetup Groups are set up by city location, not region or country.
-Leaders do not join or URL on OWASP chapter page or just don not use.
+2. Leaders do not join or use Meetup.
-Allowed to use other social media
+3. Allowed to use other social media do not post activity on chapter page.

-Biggest Issue is that OWASP chapters are not required to post meeting activity on their OWASP chapter page to remain and active OWASP chapter.
-If required would increase website traffice, make determing inactive chapters much simpler.
+4. Leaders are not added to leaders@owasp.org google group as DRAFT chapter policy states.
-Automation qualifies activity as simply as opening and closing a file in the chapter repository.
+5. Automation not available to truly identify 4 meeting activity but just identifies activity as simply as opening and closing a file in the chapter repository.